Ggs91/EventBright/README.md

 ## I - Installation

-+ Clone the project, open a terminal and type in:
++ Clone the project: open a terminal and type in
 ```
 git clone https://github.com/Ggs91/EventBright.git
 ```
-+ Enter the repo
++ Enter the repository
 ```
 cd EventBright
 ```